Brain Training Changes Lives

 What is Brain Training – and why?

-“There’s a need for brain training because one of the major challenges of living with chronic mental illness and addictions is cognitive impact.” explains Christine Allen, social worker at Coast Mental Health.
+“There’s a need for brain training because one of the major challenges of living with chronic mental illness and addictions is cognitive impact,” explains Christine Allen, a social worker at Coast Mental Health.

 Folks struggle to carry out simple tasks, remember, organize, reason and problem solve.

 “Cognitive Remediation at Coast includes group support and fun handheld games.
 The brain training group is a mix of strategy building activities and real-life scenarios.
 We use computer software and problem-solving games that are targeted specifically to parts of the brain that are impacted by cognitive deficits.

 “We also incorporate outdoor activities and exercise, because it has a great impact overall on brain health.”